mbarkhau/sbk/READMEv2.md

 Using this insight, we can

- 1. Encode our brainkey as a number and generate `S(x=0, y=brainkey)`
+ 1. Encode our `brainkey` as a number and generate `S(x=0, y=brainkey)`
  2. Generate random parameters `i`, `j`, `k`, ... for a polynomial which goes through `S`
  3. Calculate 5 points `A`, `B`, `C`, `D` and `E` which lie on the polynomial.
  4. Use polynomial interpolation to recover `S` using any 3 of `A` - `E`

-The degree of the polynomial allows us control of the minimum number of points required to recover the secret (the threshold).
+The degree of the polynomial allows us control of the minimum number of points required to recover the secret (the `threshold`).
 Calculating additional/redundant points allows us to protect against the loss of any individual point.

 ### SSS: Some Implementation Details

 There is more to story of course.
 I don't claim to understand in full how the attack works, but in the preceeding simplified/naive scheme there is some information leakage.
-Perhaps an attacker who knows fewer points than the threshold could narrow down their search space, because they know for example that the polynomial is continuous.
+Perhaps an attacker who knows fewer points than the `threshold` could narrow down their search space, because they know for example that the polynomial is continuous.
 I'm taking the cryptographer/mathematicians word that this is the case and that the solution to is to use finite field arithmetic.

 Rather than doing calculations in the traditional cartesian plane, they are done in `GF(p)` or `GF(p^n)` (typically `GF(2^8) == GF(256)`.
-The current implementation of SBK uses `GF(p)` with a value for `p` that corresponds to the level of entropy of the brainkey.
+The current implementation of SBK uses `GF(p)` with a value for `p` that corresponds to the level of entropy of the `brainkey`.
 For a `--level=4` (64 bit) `brainkey` this would be `GF(2^64 - 59) == GF(18446744073709551557)`.
 Other Shamir's Secret Sharing schemes have chosen `GF(256)`.

 I did not choose this approach for SBK since: